kkpant75/MongoReact_BSWebapp/README.md

-# Dockerizing and Running a Full-Stack React and Node.js App for Book Seaech Along With MongoDB
+# Dockerizing and Running a Full-Stack React and Node.js App for Book Search Along With MongoDB

 Develop Dokerized Web App Using MongoDB as BackEnd Storage